 Ability To Control Odor:

-A good cat litter shouldn’t leave unpleasant odor behind when your cat uses the litter box.
-That’s why some brands add baking soda or charcoal to their litter, because it can be good at masking smells.
+Good cat litter shouldn’t leave an unpleasant odor behind when your cat uses the litter box.
+That’s why some brands add baking soda or charcoal to their litter because it can be good at masking smells.

 When it comes to finding the best kitty litter for oil spills, be sure to select a brand that is appropriate and safe for both you and your cat.